 Bokoblins in general are Butt Monkeys in the Zelda series, but nowhere else is it more apparent than in this game.

 Knocking them off ledges and watching them roll down the hills in Eldin, shaking them off the tightrope, stealing their monster horns with the whip and watching them pitch a mini temper tantrum over it, and all other forms of tormenting them are sadistically funny.

 The cinematic after you insert the Stone of Trials.
 Link's blank expression practically screams "What."

-This is likely a Call Back (or Call Forward) to a similar scene in The Wind Waker, where Link had a similar reaction to a very similar statue doing a very similar thing.
-Just that in The Wind Waker, Link went on to examine the statue closer in order to see if it's broken — only to have it blow up in his face.
+This is likely a Call-Back (or Call Forward) to a similar scene in The Wind Waker, where Link had a similar reaction to a very similar statue doing a very similar thing.
+Just that in Wind Waker, Link went on to examine the statue closer in order to see if it's broken — only to have it blow up in his face.

 When you start searching for Zelda in Faron Woods and come across a Kikwi with her aura around it, answering "Zelda?" results in Fi giving an overly long analysis of the Kikwi that confirms, with 95% accuracy, that the kikwi is not, in fact, Zelda.
 You know you've said something stupid when your swordstarts snarking at you.